Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 Before constructing the priority-ordering, we need to establish a few properties of an optimal extreme point solution $\bld\mstar$.
-It will be helpful to define the following: we say a node $j \in \bbJ$ ($k\in \bbK$) is \emph{slack} if $\sum_{ k \in \bbK} m_{jk}^\star < \lambda_j$ ($\sum_{ j \in \bbJ} m_{jk}^\star < \mu_k$), and \emph{tight} if $\sum_{ k \in \bbK} m_{jk}^\star = \lambda_j$ ($\sum_{ j \in D} m_{jk}^\star = \mu_k$); let $E_0 = \{(j,k): \mstar_{jk}>0\}$ denote the set of edges with positive matching rates, and let $(\{\bbJ,\bbK\},E_0)$ denote the \emph{induced graph} of $\bld\mstar$, i.e., the bipartite graph between node sets $\bbJ$ and $\bbK$ with edges corresponding to positive matching rates associated with $\bld\mstar$.
+It will be helpful to define the following: we say a node $j \in \bbJ$ ($k\in \bbK$) is \emph{slack} if $\sum_{k \in \suppset_j} m_{jk}^\star < \lambda_j^D$ ($\sum_{j\in \demset_k} m_{jk}^\star < \lambda_k^S$), and \emph{tight} if $\sum_{k \in \suppset_j} m_{jk}^\star = \lambda_j^D$ ($\sum_{ j \in \demset_k} m_{jk}^\star = \lambda_k^S$); let $E_0 = \{(j,k) \in \arcset: \mstar_{jk}>0\}$ denote the set of edges with positive matching rates, and let $(\{\bbJ,\bbK\},E_0)$ denote the \emph{induced graph} of $\bld\mstar$, i.e., the bipartite graph between node sets $\bbJ$ and $\bbK$ with edges corresponding to positive matching rates associated with $\bld\mstar$.
 Moreover, a tree is a connected acyclic undirected graph and a forest is an acyclic undirected graph; see \cite{gross2018}.
 Then, we have the following properties of the induced graph of an optimal extreme point solution.

 \begin{lemma} Let $\bld\mstar$ be an optimal extreme point solution to \eqref{eq:max_A_w_v3G}.
-Then, the induced graph of $\bld\mstar$ has the following properties: \begin{enumerate} \item It has no cycles, i.e., it is a forest, or collection of trees; \item Each distinct tree has at most one node with a slack constrain; \item Any node with a slack constraint is connected only to nodes with tight constraints. \end{enumerate} \end{lemma}
+Then, the induced graph of $\bld\mstar$ has the following properties: \begin{enumerate} \item It has no cycles, i.e., it is a forest, or collection of trees; \item Each distinct tree has at most one node with a slack constrain. \end{enumerate} \end{lemma}